Porsil/lab-boss/README.md

 ## User Experience (UX)

-Lab Boss is a easy to use planning tool designed for use by a laboratory.
+Lab Boss is an easy to use planning tool designed for use by a laboratory.
 There are two apps, a tracking tool that tracks batches through the laboratory and a scheduling tool that allows workload to be assigned to the team.

 ### User Stories